schillerlab/sc-toolbox/docs/contributing.rst

     $ pip install poetry nox nox-poetry

+Poetry_ is our build system of choice to glue together the code, manage the dependencies and to build the package.
+Nox_ and the third party extension nox-poetry_ are used to run an extensive test and static code quality check suite.

-Install the sc-toolbox package with development requirements:
+Install the sc-toolbox package with development requirements inside the cloned sc-toolbox folder:

 .. code:: console